sagnikbm/homepage/index.md

 10. [dr. s. v. kulkarni](https://scholar.google.com/citations?user=udLCYSQAAAAJ&hl=en&oi=ao)
 11. [dr. prithwiraj purkait](https://scholar.google.com/citations?user=CaYdey0AAAAJ&hl=en&oi=ao)-->

+"Fear not for this world, the mere creation of your error, and without its real existence whatsoever, know that this world is a null and void" - Yoga-Vasistha, Nirvana Prakarana

 <!---"Rama, O best amongst the inquirers of truth, know that this world is null and void"-->

 <!---## [भारतीय दर्शन (Philosophy of Bharat)](philosophy.MD)-->